Some of the biggest icons in history have totally rocked the single moniker. Jesus, Bert – and Ernie, Vegemite … to name just a few.

-Madonna has done it all.
-She somehow even conquered all of the above non-music categories seemingly without even trying.
-Religion, c/o her name (I doubt we’d be having this conversation if her parents had just called her Mary) and her music.
+She’s has done it all, even conquering all of the non-music categories above without even seemingly trying.
+Religion, c/o her name (I doubt we’d be having this conversation if her parents had just called her Mary) and, course, Like a Prayer.

 I believe that is one of the many ways her character in A League of their Own would use the term ‘home run’.

 Madonna’s career has been a sequence of home runs, fouls, strikes, change-ups, diamonds and power hitting.
 They are all apparently real baseball terms, according to the internet.

 It’s easy to think of Madonna as ‘just’ a massive selling singer and controversial cone-breasted performer.
 Since 1981 she has released new music just about every year and sold more than 300 million albums in the process.